 Step 3 Using a Panduit crimping tool, crimp the ground lug to the wire.

-Step 4 Remove the grounding bracket from the back of the controller by unscrewing the two phillips flat-head screws holding on the bracket (see ).
+Step 4 Remove the grounding bracket from the back of the controller by unscrewing the two Philips flat-head screws holding on the bracket (see Figure 8).

 Step 5 Install the ground lug:

 a.
 Remove the first hex nut from the bracket and place the ground lug over the screw threads.

 b.
 Place the hex nut back on the screw threads and tighten.

 Step 6 Reinstall the ground bracket onto the controller.

 Figure 8 Ground Bracket

 Step 7 Prepare the other end of the grounding cable and connect it to an appropriate grounding point in your site to ensure adequate earth ground.

 Electrostatic discharge (ESD) damage occurs when electronic cards or components are improperly handled and can result in complete or intermittent failures.